Top 13 questions about the third-party cookie deprecation in digital marketing

 The main difference lies in who sets the cookie and the data it collects.
 First-party cookies are set by the site you visit.
 External entities, often advertisers, set third-party cookies.

-As an example, a Meta pixel can set both first-party and third-party cookies, but when the third-party cookie is blocked by the browser, it becomes pointless for them to use third-party cookies.
+As an example, a Meta pixel can set both first-party and third-party cookies.
+But when the third-party cookie is blocked by the browser, it becomes pointless for them to use third-party cookies.

 Using a cookie banner and a Consent Management Platform like Cookie Information easily allows you to understand if you are setting first-party or third-party cookies on your website.